 Contrary to popular belief, my diet is not made up solely of fried chicken and banana pudding (but wouldn’t that be great!?!?).
 Nope.
-Actually, I love about anything when it comes to food.
-As my Dad would say, I’ll east just about anything that doesn’t eat me first.
+Actually, I love just about anything when it comes to food.
+As my Dad would say, I’ll eat just about anything that doesn’t eat me first.
 But I especially enjoy Asian food.
 Vietnamese is actually one of my favorites.
-And that’s where the inspiration for today’s recipe comes from.
+And that’s where the inspiration for this recipe comes from.

-The owners of my favorite Vietnamese place retired and closed their restaurant recently, and I’m already missing my pho and vermicelli bowls.
-This cucumber salad is inspired by those delicious vermicelli bowls that I devoured so often.
+The owners of my favorite Vietnamese place retired and closed their restaurant a while back, and I missed my pho and vermicelli bowls so much that I decided to create this cucumber salad inspired by those delicious vermicelli bowls that I devoured so often.
+I hope y’all enjoy it as much as I do!

 Garlic Soy Cucumber Salad